About NAOME Fellowship

 - Participate in the selection of SOME award recipients.

 - Act as a “think tank” on issues relevant to osteopathic medical education.
-It is anticipated that programs may be developed and delivered at AACOM Annual Meetings and at osteopathic medical education program sites.
+It is anticipated that programs may be developed and delivered at Educating Leaders, AACOM Annual Conferences, and at osteopathic medical education program sites.